shagunn/BNToolbox/README.md

 # BN Toolbox
-Toolbox for bayesian network inference using variable elimination or gibbs sampling.
+Toolbox for bayesian network inference using variable elimination or Gibbs sampling.

 See the `BNToolbox.ipynb` notebook for a an example.